PigcraftTV/ARTNET-TO-USBDMX/README.md

           bLength                 9

-Step 5: Copy the Serial Number and paste it in line 8 in the quotation marks: SERIAL_NUMBER = b"0000800010011617"
+Step 5: Copy the Serial-Number and paste it in line 8 in the quotation marks: SERIAL_NUMBER = b"0000800010011617"

-Step 6: Change the so_path to your Directory.
+Step 6: Change the so_path to your directory.

 Step 7: Additionally, you can change the ArtNet Universes.

-Step 8: Now you can save and run the Script with python3 usbdmx-artnet.py
+Step 8: Now you can save and run the script with python3 usbdmx-artnet.py